Early Term Feedback on Teaching

 Tell students about changes they suggested which you are planning to undertake.
 Clarify with them anything that would help you implement the changes they seek.

 - If the feedback contained a common suggestion that you are not going to implement, tell the students that the change will not be implemented and give rationale for your decision (e.g. “Many of you indicated that you’d like a study guide.
-The learning objectives for each section of the course are already listed on Moodle and can be used for exam preparation.
+The learning objectives for each section of the course are already listed on Canvas and can be used for exam preparation.
 If these aren’t meeting your needs, please let me know.”)